Catherine Amy Dawson Scott: Career

-When World War I broke out, her husband entered the Royal Army Medical Corps and was sent to France while Dawson Scott, with the support of the British secretary of state for war Lord Horatio Herbert Kitchener, created the Women's Defence Relief Corps in late August 1914.
+At the start of World War I broke out, her husband entered the Royal Army Medical Corps and was sent to France while Dawson Scott, with the support of the British secretary of state for war Lord Horatio Herbert Kitchener, created the Women's Defence Relief Corps in late August 1914.
 The corps had two divisions: civil section, to substitute women for men in factories and other places of employment in order to free those men for military service; and a “semi-military” or “good citizen” section, for active recruitment of women for the armed forces, to be trained in drilling, marching and the use of arms so they could protect themselves and their loved ones on the home front in case of enemy invasion.
-In effect, thousands of women were sent to perform land work, exploited as casual, volunteer labor.
-When C.A.
-Dawson Scott and Dr. Scott returned from their military placements, they found it impossible to resume their relationship as before, after the traumatic (and alternately empowering, for Dawson Scott) experience of the war.
+In effect, thousands of women were sent to perform land work, exploited as casual, volunteer labour.
+When C. A. Dawson Scott and Dr. Scott returned from their military placements, they found it impossible to resume their relationship as before, after the traumatic (and alternately empowering, for Dawson Scott) experience of the war.
 Eventually, after 20 years of marriage, they divorced.
 Dr. Scott died by suicide in 1922.

-In the spring of 1917, Dawson Scott started the To-Morrow Club, which aimed to draw the "writers of tomorrow”, i.e. the “literary youth,” and connect them with established writers to exchange ideas, advice, and comments.
-Dawson Scott would sometimes invite the literary agents and editors she knew to attend Club dinners, while encouraging the young writers to seize the opportunity of meeting them.
+In the spring of 1917, Dawson Scott founded the To-Morrow Club, which aimed to draw the "writers of tomorrow", i.e. the "literary youth", and connect them with established writers to exchange ideas, advice, and comments.
+Dawson Scott would sometimes invite the literary agents and editors she knew to attend Club dinners, while encouraging the young writers to meet them.
 The dinner meetings-cum-lectures soon became a weekly event.
 At the same time, Dawson Scott continued writing; she published the novel Wastralls in 1918, with which she resumed a prolific pattern of publishing a book nearly every year.

-Catherine A. Dawson Scott remains best known founding of the International PEN Club in 1921, a successor to the To-Morrow Club.
+Catherine A. Dawson Scott remains best known founding in 1921 of the P.E.N.
+Club, a successor to the To-Morrow Club, and the founding centre of PEN International, a worldwide association of writers.
 The PEN Club dedicated itself to fostering a community of writers who would defend the role of literature in an ever-evolving society.
-John Galsworthy was asked to serve as PEN Club's first President and for most of the 1920s, Dawson Scott's daughter, Marjorie, served as its secretary,.
-PEN was a shortened acronym for Poets, Playwrights, Editors, Essayists and Novelists, and though it was intended as apolitical, both its membership and leadership has been leftist-liberal.
+John Galsworthy was asked to serve as PEN Club's first President and for most of the 1920s, Dawson Scott's daughter, Marjorie, served as its secretary.
+PEN was a shortened acronym for Poets, Playwrights, Editors, Essayists and Novelists, and though it was intended as apolitical, both its membership and leadership has been left-leaning.

 In addition to her organizing activities and original writing, Dawson adapted her 1921 novel The Haunting, in conjunction with some of her cousin Henry Dawson Lowry's writing, into the libretto for the opera Gale by Ethel Leginska.
 The opera premiered in Chicago at the Civic Opera House, with John Charles Thomas in the lead, on 23 November 1935.